Elizabeth Borglum

+Elizabeth "Lisa" Borglum (née Elizabeth Putnam Jaynes; December 21, 1848 – March 21, 1922) was an American painter.

-Early life
+Early life and education

 Borglum was born to Isaac and Julia Nelson Collins Janes on December 21, 1848, in Racine, Wisconsin.
 Early on, she attended school in Boston.

-Education

-In 1875, Borglum attended Miss Graham's School, New York, studying music, also studying art under Charles W. Knudsen.
-She specialized in still lifes.
+In 1875, Borglum attended Miss Graham's School in New York, studying music, and studying art under Charles W. Knudsen.
+She specialized in still life paintings.
 In 1881, Borglum taught music in Milwaukee, then moved to San Francisco and began studying art under William Keith.